amareOmnia/scripter_phil/README.md

 # Upcoming additions
 Listed by priority:
-1. Allow for multiple variable arguments, with config.py defining multiple placeholders
+1. <strike>Allow for multiple variable arguments, with config.py defining multiple placeholders</strike>
 2. <strike>Remove/hide Tk window during file selection</strike>
 3. allow for settings/args at beginning of templates
-4. Give dialogue warning before closing if placeholder is not found in file
+4. <strike>Give dialogue warning before closing if placeholder is not found in file</strike>
+5. turn config file into class, so placeholder can be changed if only variable is provided
 5. Make ignore_macos_warning effective
 6. Import dependencies locally
 7. Create self-contained executable